michaelbarkasi/wispack/README.md

   <p class="caption">Full modeling pipeline for wisp.
 Boxes represent variables in the model, or operations performed on variables.
 Arrows represent input-output relationships between these variables and operations.</p>
 </div>

 Unlike standard linear modeling packages in R which require a model formula, wisp() merely needs the data.
-For example, the quick-start demo (which uses data on RORB expression across the laminar axis of the primary somatosensory cortex) runs the following code:
+For example, the quick-start demo (which uses data from mice on RORB expression across the laminar axis of the primary somatosensory cortex) runs the following code:

 ```R
 # Set random seed for reproducibility